Michaelhobo/ee149-final-project/README.md

 # Notes

 This project is only developed for APM2.6.
-The Master branch has been switched to
+The Master branch has been switched to ArduCopter 3.2

+If using this code with an RC controller, we could simply upload ArduCopter.pde.
+However, we want to automate our quadcopter.
+The problem is that outputs to the motors are through the RC_Channel library.
+To start writing our own code, upload AP_Motors_test.pde.
+This is a good demonstration of how to write to the motors through the RC_Channel library without actually using an RC Controller.
+You may need to increase the value of the motors.output_test to actually actuate the motors.

 # Building the Project